tharzen/php-interpreter/DEV.md

 # Development

+## Dependency

+Actually this project only depends on [glayzzle/php-parser](https://github.com/glayzzle/php-parser/) and typescript.
+Other dependencies are all for development.

 ## Usage

+Please clone this repository using `git clone https://github.com/tharzen/php-interpreter.git`.
+And then run `git submodule init` and `git submodule update` for the php-parser submodule.

 Please install `ts-node` for directly running typescript files.
 The install command is `npm install -g ts-node`.